 Transitioning to Playful Learning

-Created a platform that helps teachers adopt playful learning methods.
-From user research to prototyping, the design supports resource sharing, personalized recommendations, and classroom accessibility.
+Developed a platform enabling teachers to adopt playful learning through user research, prototyping, resource sharing, personalized recommendations, and accessible classrooms.

 Client